MRC (company): Early history

-MRC was founded by Modi Wiczyk and Asif Satchu in 2006, and its early investors included Guggenheim Partners, AT&T, WPP Group, Goldman Sachs and ABRY Partners.
+MRC was founded by Modi Wiczyk and Asif Satchu in 2004, and its early investors included Guggenheim Partners, AT&T, WPP Group, Goldman Sachs and ABRY Partners.
 The company was established as a financer-producer, packaging film projects for sale to film studios, and holding ownership stakes in the production.

 In 2007, it funded filmmakers such as Robert Rodriguez, Ricky Gervais, Walter Salles, Ryan Murphy, Richard Kelly, Bennett Miller and Todd Field.
 The same year, it entered into an agreement with Warner Bros.
 Pictures to allow Warner to distribute three of the eight pictures over a $250 million feature production funding.
 MRC launched a television division of the studio in early 2008.
+In 2008, the company signed a deal with Blinding Edge Pictures to finance its films through its own banner, The Night Chronicles.

 In 2008, The CW leased its Sunday-night schedule to MRC beginning in the 2008–09 television season.
 MRC scheduled the reality show In Harm's Way and the dramas Valentine and Easy Money.
 In November 2008, after all four shows drew poor viewership, The CW announced that it would withdraw from the agreement.
 The network returned the Sunday timeslots to its affiliates in the 2009–10 season.

 In March 2010, it was reported that MRC had made an offer to acquire Focus Features from Universal Pictures, but that the deal had fallen through.
 In April of that year, MRC sold the upcoming Seth MacFarlane film Ted to Universal.
 Later in December, MRC would reach a distribution agreement with Universal, under which it would provide distribution and marketing services for up to 20 MRC films over the next five years.
 The agreement would give the option for Universal to invest in the films, but was not a first-look deal, and also gave MRC the option to pre-sell distribution rights in specific territories.

 After acquiring rights to produce a U.S. remake of the BBC miniseries House of Cards, MRC would sell the series to the streaming service Netflix in 2011.

 On February 1, 2018, Eldridge Industries, a holding company owned by former Guggenheim Partners president Todd Boehly, announced that it would contribute its media assets — including The Hollywood Reporter, Dick Clark Productions, and Billboard, and merge them with MRC into a new company known as Valence Media.
 In October 2018, MRC formed a joint venture with United Talent Agency known as Civic Center Media, which seeks to back projects involving its members via MRC.